wyrmworkspublishing/free5e/en-US/Characters_Codex/03_Creating_a_Character/Equipment/Getting_Into_and_Out_of_Armor.md

 You benefit from the armor’s AC only if you take the full time to don the suit of armor.
 \
 **Doff.**
-his is the time it takes to take off armor.
+This is the time it takes to take off armor.
 If you have help, reduce this time by half.

 ___